DongChen06/DCW/README.md

 - Create a conda environment: `conda create -n cottonweeddetection python=3.8 -y`
 - Active the virtul environment: `conda activate cottonweeddetection`
 - Install requirements: `pip install -r requirements.txt`
-- Download the pretrained models from and unzip to corresponding folders.
-For example, you need to put the `yolov3.pt`, `yolov3-spp.pt` and `yolov3-tiny.pt` under the *YOLOV3/* folder.

 ## Preparing the Dataset
 ### Dataset Preparation